mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part1.md

 2,1
 1,2

-So in total it's 3 ways.
-To be clear:
+In total there are 3 ways.
+Worth mentioning that:

-1,1,2 goes beyond the desired stair.
-2,2 goes beyond the desired stair as well.
+1,1,2 or 2,2, go beyond the desired stair.
+Because they reach 4.
+Given that 4 is undesired.
+Anything after 4 is undesirable as well.
 ## Foundational steps
 - Know what it means to travel in a DFS vs BFS.
-Draw diagrams for yourself.
+Draw trees for yourself.
 If you haven't mastered this, then it may be best to not dive deeper yet.
     - Try what you've learned with the most simplest examples.
 Like the staircase example we're using in this post.
     - Understand the term **branching factor**.
 That means from each node, how many new nodes will become reachable.
         - If all you can do is jump one or jump three, then your branching factor is `2`.
         - If you were able to only jump six, then your branching factor is just `1`.
+        - If you were able to jump one or five, or 9, then your branching factor is `3`.

 - Try learning about the different classic (but simple) problems that are solved using trees.
-Just knowing the various kinds of problems and how they work visually will help you write your own code easier.
-Knowing the various applications of DFS will help even if you can't actually write the code.
-All that matters is for you to be able to see how you can traverse towards the answer in a DFS mode.
+Just knowing the various kinds of problems and how the traverse visually happens, helps you understand new challenges and makes it easier to write your own code.
 - Use a paper and try to visually solve the question in the simplest form of a tree example (a root and two leafs).
 - Then make your tree bigger by adding one more level to your tree and try to visualize the solution again.
 If you struggle here, then don't go any further until you figure it out.

 ## Ask yourself 'what information do I need to pass down for each path, so I can have all the variables needed to make a decision'?
 - A tree is basically made up of multiple paths. **Each** path needs to be able to maintain **its own state**.
 The state can't be shared amongst other paths.
 If things are shared across paths then a states path gets overridden.
 You don't want that.
 Because of this, the state can't be a property of a class nor a local property of your function.
-It has to be a argument of the function that you pass down as you traverse the tree.
+It has to be an argument of the function that you pass down as you traverse the tree.
 In other words it's the stack's property.
 - Here are examples of things you may need to pass down depending on the question:
     - The _previous actions_ you took, e.g. Jumped 2, then jumped 3.
 Your helper function should take that as an array of previous jumps `[2,3]`
-    - The _sum_ of previous jumps, e.g. jumped 5.
+    - The _computed aggregation_ of previous jumps, e.g. the aggregation of jumps is 5.
 You could have jumped 5 through jumping either (5) or (1,1,3) or (4,1) or (1,4) or (2,1,1,1) etc. But all you need to pass is the sum of your jumps as `5`.
     - Other sophisticated problems may require you to pass more complex variables down your path.
 ## Under what conditions do I stop tree traversal?
-What do I return (or do — in case of a Void function)?
+What do I return (or do — in case of a `Void` function)?

-### Jump StairCase
 Identify condition(s) that your tree stops growing / hits a leaf / ends a path / terminates progression.
 Return a value.
-Example:
+Examples:
+### Jump StairCase
 - End if reached the top of the stairs.

 ```swift